neuroscout/pyNS/docs/source/usage.rst

 ----------

 .. note::
-   For a full tutorial see this `Jupyter Notebook <https://github.com/neuroscout/pyNS/blob/master/examples/Tutorial.ipynb>`_ or the Neuroscout Paper `Jupyter Book <https://neuroscout.github.io/neuroscout-paper/intro.html>`_

-We are assuming you already have valid Neuroscout API credentials (and if you dont, sign up at: ``neuroscout.org``)
+   We are assuming you already have valid Neuroscout API credentials (and if you dont, sign up at: `neuroscout.org  <https://neuroscout.org>`_)

 First, instantiate a Neuroscout API Client object: